BLCM/OpenBLCMM/README.md

 ### Immediate (would like to get done before public release)

+- GUI notification of sqlite extraction/verification, when appropriate
+- Also: updating timestamp on data jar doesn't trigger re-verification.
+Probably should.
+- Check for symlinks when checking datalib last-validated, and follow for timestamps.
 - Figure out a Windows installer (associate `.blcm` extension?)
 - AoDK support (both in OpenBLCMM itself and OE)
 - New-version notification in-app